mcdemarco/the-new-kitchen-cookbook/bread/challah.md

 6. Punch down.
 7. Optionally spread and knead in raisins, or just knead.
 7. Divide dough in two.
-7. To shape each loaf, roll out that portion of dough into ropes:  one for a round loaf or three for a braid.
+7. To shape each loaf, roll out that portion of dough into ropes (about 1 1/4" in diameter):  three ropes for a braided loaf or one for a round loaf.
-8. Coil up from the end (for a round loaf) or braid from the middle.
+8. Braid from the middle.
+(For a round loaf, coil around the thicker end.)
 7. Let the shaped loaves rise another hour on an oiled cookie sheet or on parchment paper.
 8. Brush with the half egg and sprinkle with optional seeds.
 9. Bake at 350° for 30-40 minutes.

+## Variants

+For Rosh Hashana, include the optional raisins and make the loaves round.